AlexCarvalho21/AlexCarvalho/README.md

 <br />
 <br />
 Hey there!
-I'm Alex, I'm a musician from Portugal.
-A noob programming in his spare time.
+I'm Alex, I'm a musician from Portugal. a noob programmer in his spare time
 <br>

 - 📞 Contact me on discord at: zicamadresifac#4300